Call for Abstracts for Poster Presentations CRPS Cork 2017

 - Posters will be affixed with Velcro (fastening tape that adheres to the carpet-like fabric of the poster boards) which will be provided on site.

-- Prepare a label for the top of your poster noting the title, authors, affiliations, and assigned poster number.
+- Prepare a label for the top of your poster noting the title, authors and affiliations.

 - Lettering should be at least 1 inch (2.54 cm) high.
 Arrange materials in columns rather than rows.
 It is easier for viewers to scan a poster by moving systematically along it rather than by jumping back and forth.
 You should place an introduction at the upper left and a conclusion at the lower right, both in large typescript.